Cambridge-Atom-Scattering-Centre/bidirectional-coil-driver/README.md

 ![image](https://github.com/Cambridge-Atom-Scattering-Centre/bidirectional-coil-driver/assets/73556464/c3e7c012-47f6-4cbe-a4ec-6a1dc8120cd9)

 The output noise is dominated by the AD8607.
 A better choice for future applications would be ADA4528-2, which is a pin-for-pin replacement.
+In addition, R2 and C2 should be added to the PCB.